 RESTRICTIONS ON ISSUANCE AND SALE OR DISPOSITION OF CAPITAL STOCK OF THE BANK.
 The Indenture provides that the Company shall not sell, transfer or otherwise dispose of shares of Capital Stock of the Bank or permit the Bank to issue, sell or otherwise dispose of shares of its Capital Stock (other than shares of Preferred Stock which do not constitute Voting Stock as permitted in the last paragraph under "Limitations on Indebtedness" above, and except that the Company may sell the shares of the Bank's Series A Non-cumulative Preferred Stock that it owns as of the date of this Prospectus) unless in either case the Bank remains a Wholly-Owned Subsidiary of the Company.
-In addition, the Indenture provides that the Company shall not permit the Bank to merge or consolidate with any other entity (other than the Company or another Wholly-Owned Subsidiary of the Company, or permit the Bank to convey or transfer its properties and assets substantially as an entirety to any Person except to the Company or any Wholly-Owned Subsidiary of the Company.
+In addition, the Indenture provides that the Company shall not permit the Bank to merge or consolidate with any other entity (other than the Company or another Wholly-Owned Subsidiary of the Company) unless the surviving entity is the Company or a Wholly-Owned Subsidiary of the Company, or permit the Bank to convey or transfer its properties and assets substantially as an entirety to any Person except to the Company or any Wholly-Owned Subsidiary of the Company.